Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

 ### VU-meter
 A second small line on the meter, black and inside the bar of the PPM meter, is a VU-meter.
 This meter was traditionally used to determine loudness, because it was cheap to manufacture, and in OBS easy to implement.

-It measure the root-mean-square, integrated over a period of 300 ms. Due to the calculation it shows more closely the sound pressure levels then does a peak-meter.
+It measure the root-mean-square, integrated over a period of 300 ms. Due to the calculation it shows more closely the sound pressure levels than does a peak-meter.

 _This meter is less useful, but it kept some structure of the code in tacks so we can replace it with a proper loudness meter based on ITU-R BS.1770-2._